 - Create a team that will be your main people who guide the implementation process.
 It is suggested to include a lead physician who is in practice and will interface with users and the tech and admin staff involved; a project manager who will work with the vendor and everyone in the practice to keep them all on track and manage routine issues that come up; and a “lead super user” who is the in-house expert who can configure the software and revise workflows or SOPs in response to issues that arise.

 - Determine what hardware you need to purchase.
-This requires deciding how you will put info into the EHR software, such as having each staff member using their own tablet or having a laptop in each room.
+This requires deciding how you will put info into the EHR software, such as having each staff member use their own tablet or having a laptop in each room.
 (Note: shared computers can slow things down because each person has to log in each time they use it.

-- Plan exam/treatment room layouts to facilitate use of the devices you decided on.
-Patients don’t feel included when staff turn away to use a device, so rooms should be set up to allow staff and patients to be at least partially facing one another while information is being collected and entered.
+- Plan exam/treatment room layouts to facilitate the use of the devices you decided on.
+Patients don’t feel included when staff turns away to use a device, so rooms should be set up to allow staff and patients to be at least partially facing one another while information is being collected and entered.

 - Design workflow to accommodate the EHR.
 Careful planning now will help to ensure that the transition does not result in lost data.